SuperNate903/visual-studio/README.md

 # Visual Studio Projects

-This shows off some visual studio projects, suc as working with Azure and some other small assignments.
+This shows off some visual studio projects, such as creating a web application.